 The first and most immediate priority after a shock is to save lives.
 WFP will also seek to reduce acute malnutrition levels where the degree or extent of the problem requires urgent action to avoid irreparable harm to health or lives.
-WFP will
+WFP will continue to make use of its emergency response capabilities to bring relief and reduce malnutrition to below emergency levels.
+WFP will also focus on ensuring adequate micronutrient intake in emergencies as a means to prevent increased morbidity and mortality.

-25. Goal 2: To protect livelihoods and enhance self-reliance in emergencies and early recovery
+23. Goal 2: To protect livelihoods and enhance self-reliance in emergencies

 During emergencies, while some people may have lost their livelihoods altogether, others may engage in negative coping strategies such as selling their assets and going into severe debt.

-WFP's emphasis on protecting livelihoods12 - especially of vulnerable groups - has repeatedly been pointed out as a strength of the organization.
-WFP will also protect livelihoods and restore self-reliance in early-recovery situations.
+WFP's emphasis on protecting livelihoods11 - especially of vulnerable groups - has repeatedly been pointed out as a strength of the organization.

-26. Goal 3: To reach refugees, IDPs and other vulnerable groups and communities whose food and nutrition security has been adversely affected by shocks
+24. Goal 3: To reach refugees, internally displaced persons (IDPs) and other vulnerable groups and communities whose food and nutrition security has been adversely affected by shocks

 In emergency situations, particular attention should be paid to the specific needs of those vulnerable groups, such as refugees and IDPs, that are disproportionably impacted by the consequences of shocks.
 Reaching them often demands a field presence and logistics capacities that only WFP can offer.
 WFP recognizes that emergencies sometimes require the organization to support IDPs and refugees for long periods.
-In such cases, there is a need for well-evaluated
+In such cases, there is a need for well-evaluated humanitarian assistance programmes to be continuously financed through humanitarian funds.